jasper-cell/Work_record/README.md

 tcp_server_images.py is the python server to accept the image from Cpp and process it then resend to the Cpp client.

 main.cpp and predict.h is the Cpp version for the Python's DaTi recongnition

+label_data dir is to process labelme's json file

+cmare_cross to load dataset and predict the input data